 - For lung cancer, EGFR mutant patients must have failed EGFR therapies

-- For HER2-positive breast cancer patients, patients must have received at least one prior HER-2 directed therapy in the metastatic setting.
+- For HER2-positive breast cancer patients (regardless of ER/PR status), patients must have received at least one prior HER-2 directed therapy in the metastatic setting.

 - For triple negative breast cancer (TNBC), patients must have received at least one chemotherapy in the metastatic setting.

-- For estrogen receptor (ER)/progesterone receptor (PR)+ breast cancer, patients must have received at least one endocrine therapy in the metastatic setting.
+- For estrogen receptor (ER) and/or progesterone receptor (PR)+ HER2-negative breast cancer, patients must have received at least one endocrine therapy in the metastatic setting.

-- Presence of clinically actionable alteration in NTRK, ROS1, or CDK pathway or PI3K pathway in both a brain metastasis and extracranial site.
+- Presence of clinically actionable alteration in NTRK, ROS1, or CDK pathway or PI3K pathway in both a brain metastasis and extracranial site per central review.